kietda/449project2/documentation/runbook.md

 - Input number of total users: 2000
 - Input Hatch rate (users spawned/second): 50
 - Press "Start swarming" to start "hatching" users and see results in the table This time, we will see the failure rate is too high because of overload.

+To stop testing:
+- Click "Stop" button at the top right corner of browser.
+- Come back terminal, press "Ctrl + C" to stop.